AntonioNoack/JVM2WASM/README.md

 Running the performance tests in the JDK somehow gets it stuck in measureMonteCarlo with the normal run mode 🤔.
 It finished in debug-mode though, which is why I used the JDK debug-mode for my results.

-## Compilation times (JRE + Rem's Engine)
+### Compilation times (JRE + Rem's Engine)
-Translating JVM bytecode to C++ and WAT takes 10-12 seconds (without static-init at compile-time, that is 3s extra).
+Translating JVM bytecode to C++ and WAT and WASM takes 10-12 seconds (without static-init at compile-time, that is three seconds on top).
-Compiling the debug build currently takes roughly five seconds, and release build takes thirty seconds.
+Compiling the debug C++ build currently takes roughly five seconds using MSVC, and release build takes thirty seconds.

 ## Used Libraries / Dependencies
 - [ObjectWeb ASM 9.3](https://asm.ow2.io/)